How to access your Mac remotely?

 Now that you've got remote access setup on your Mac, you can use Terminal or any other Secure Shell (SSH)-enabled app to create a simple Secure File Transfer Protocol (SFTP).
 All you need to access, control or view information on your Mac - providing it’s switched on — is your username and IP address.
 A password might also be necessary, depending on the macOS on both devices.

-For those who aren’t confident or familiar with Terminal or setting up an SFTP, there is an easier way providing you've got macOS Sierra or a new version of the Mac operating system.
+For those who aren’t confident or familiar with Terminal or setting up an SFTP, there is an easier way providing you've got at a relatively new version of the Mac operating system.

 Allow remote access with Apple Remote Desktop

-When you’ve got macOS Sierra, there is, thankfully, an easier way to gain secure remote access to a Mac.
+On recent macOS versions, there is, thankfully, an easier way to gain secure remote access to a Mac.
 No need to use Terminal or Write down IP addresses.

 To set this up, you need to take the first steps on the Mac that you want to access remotely from another device.
 This is always necessary, regardless of the macOS that the Mac is running.